project-husky/project-husky.github.io/README.md

 The development of the project is driven by the contributers, who actively use the husky projects in real life projects.

-The project is under the umbrella of two organizations which are actively driving the standardization in the healthcare industry:
+The project is hosted under the umbrella of two organizations which are actively driving the standardization in the healthcare industry:

 [IHE Suisse](https://www.ihe-suisse.ch/) is the national section of IHE International in Switzerland and actively promoting the use of the profiles of IHE International in the Swiss healthcare market.

-[eHealth Suisse](https://www.e-health-suisse.ch/) is the swiss competence and coordination centre of the Swiss confederation and the cantons.
+[eHealth Suisse](https://www.e-health-suisse.ch/) is the swiss competence and coordination centre of the Swiss confederation and the cantons and maintains the national profiles for healthcare interoperability.